nschloe/dufte/README.md

 ### Testing

-To run the cleanplotlib unit tests, check out this repository and type
+To run the dufte unit tests, check out this repository and type
 ```
 pytest
 ```